Weakly Supervised Source-Specific Sound Level Estimation in Noisy Soundscapes: Related Work

 Using source separation \cite{vincent2018audiosourceseparation} to isolate a specific source and directly measure its sound levels is a straightforward approach to SSSLE.
 If we have a perfect source separation system (assuming no scale normalization), then we can perfectly estimate the sound level of each source.
 Time-frequency masking based deep learning methods are among the most popular source separation approaches, particularly because of the flexibility afforded by modern deep learning frameworks.
 However, while these methods perform fairly well for source separation, they suffer the drawback of requiring time-frequency-level ground-truth obtained from isolated recordings.
 Since obtaining isolated recordings in realistic soundscapes is generally impractical or impossible, training these models on realistic soundscapes can prove difficult \cite{salamon2017scaper}.
 Fortunately, recent methods have addressed this impracticality by training models using weaker supervision, via clip-level or frame-level annotations \cite{pishdadian2020finding}.
+We therefore restrict the scope of this paper to these methods.